Amirhosseingpt/Calculator/README.md

-# Calculator Project

-This calculator project is a web-based application built using HTML, CSS, and inline JavaScript.
-It features a visually appealing 3D design and is capable of performing various mathematical calculations.
+This is a calc project by html

 ## Features